nicolov/nvaligi.github.io/content/blog/2016/2016-11-01-speed-estimation/article.md

 Date: 2016-11-01
 Category: computer vision, self-driving car
 Slug: car-speed-estimation-windshield-camera
+Summary: Car speed estimation from a windshield camera

 Measuring the speed of car by capturing images from a windshield camera is a seemingly easy computer vision problem that actually isn't.